School of Education

 * Funding practices are subject to change according to availability.

-The core (33 credits) includes three content sections based on themes of organizational improvement paradigms, methods for driving improvement, and leading change.
-Other sections include the colloquium courses (1 credit each, taken six times for a total of six credits), nine credits of electives, and twelve credits of the Educational Leadership Portfolio: The Dissertation in Practice.
-The program requires 60 credits.
+The core includes three content sections based on themes of organizational improvement paradigms, methods for driving improvement, and leading change.
+Other sections include the colloquium courses, electives, and the Educational Leadership Portfolio: The Dissertation in Practice.
+The program requires 60 credits total.

 Total core credits: 33 |